18 books with the most unusual narrators

-Enzo is a loyal friend and supporter to Denny Swift, a race car driver.
-He narrates as Denny faces failure in trying to find success personally and professionally, but is frustrated that he can’t seem to connect and help his friend.
+Enzo is a loyal friend and supporter of Denny Swift, a race car driver.
+He narrates as Denny faces failure in trying to find success personally and professionally, but is frustrated that he can't seem to connect and help his friend.
 Enzo is a dog.
 What a good boy!

 The Collector Collector, Tibor Fischer

 Rosa, an art appraiser in London, comes into possession of a mysterious 5,000-year-old Sumerian bowl.
 With her magical ability to read the memories of inanimate objects, she accesses its immense library of information.
 The book's publisher, Penguin, boasts it is "unquestionably the finest novel ever narrated by a bowl."